 To create a new branch line, do the following:

-Click Project > More Versioning > Manage Branch Lines.
+- Click Version Control > Manage Branch Lines.

-In the Branch Line Manager dialog window, you see the list of existing development lines.
+In the Branch Line Manager dialog box, you see the list of existing development lines.
 Click New to create a branch line.

-In the Create Branch Line dialog window, set the following:
+In the Create Branch Line dialog box, set the following:

 a.
 What line you are creating a new line from: the main line, a branch line, or a tagged version.
-For more information on these concepts, see section 2 Concepts in Version Control.
+For more information on these concepts, see the Concepts section in Version Control.

 c.
 Type the name of the new line.